 Tubular netting bead stitches are variations of tubular peyote, so it may be easier to learn Russian spiral if you are familiar with even count tubular peyote or odd count tubular peyote stitches.
 The rope created with the Russian spiral can be thick but is still very flexible compared to other beaded rope stitches.Continue to 2 of 11 below.

 02 of 11

 To make a Russian spiral, you will need at least two different colors and sizes of beads.
 Once you are comfortable with the basic stitch, you will find that a wide variety of beads will work with the Russian spiral stitch including a variety of crystals, bugle beads, and assorted size and shape seed beads.

-For this example, I am using size 8 Miyuki beads and size 11 Czech seed beads, a size 11 Tulip brand beading needle and 6 lb.
+For this example, we are using size 8 Miyuki beads and size 11 Czech seed beads, a size 11 Tulip brand beading needle, and 6 lb.
 Fireline beading thread.
-You can use Nymo, Wildfire or any other... beading thread that you are comfortable working with, however, I prefer to use a thread with more body like Wildfire or Fireline with this stitch.
-The rope is naturally flexible and I find it more difficult to maintain tension using a thread like Nymo.
+You can use Nymo, Wildfire or any other beading thread that you are comfortable working with.
 If you use Nylon thread, it may help to condition your thread.Continue to 3 of 11 below.

 03 of 11